mcqua007/quantdom/docs.md

 <a name="Quantdom+toggleClass"></a>

 ### quantdom.toggleClass(className)
-toggle a class on selected element(s)
+toggles a class on selected element(s)

 **Kind**: instance method of [<code>Quantdom</code>](#Quantdom)